 - Achieve Perfection

 As ironic as it may seem, a major reason our processes contain waste is because of our historical attempts to make them more efficient.
 The fallacy we have accepted is that we can make processes more efficient by creating specialized departments that process work in batches.
 These departments become efficient at what they do from a process standpoint, with economic lot quantities designed to minimize set-up time or material delivery costs, but they lack efficiency relative to specific product value streams.
 Waste is created in waiting for the batch to begin its departmental processing, and waste is additionally created when particular units of product, for which customers are waiting, must wait for the remainder of the batch to be processed.
-See also: Level Load Balancing and Setup Reduction

 The attempts to improve the departmental efficiency can create additional waste in the product value stream if the departmental efficiency produces outcomes that do not serve the customer needs, or requires inputs that increase costs for suppliers without adding value.
 While standardization of product components make the individual processes more efficient, this efficiency can come at the cost of customer value.
 Think about the usual new car purchase experience.
 You buy “the package” which includes things you are paying for but do not need, because it is more efficient for the production and delivery processes.

 This batch-imposed waste is compounded if changes occur in design or customer needs, as the WIP or final good inventories require rework or become scrap.
-Note that these concepts are not limited to manufacturing; businesses in the service sector can also generate muda.
+Note that these concepts are not limited to manufacturing; businesses in the service sector can also generate waste.
 Think of the hamburgers cooked in advance, waiting for an order, or checking account statements that come at the end of the month, long after you could possibly prevent an overdraw.
 Transparency helps to increase the awareness of these types of waste.

 Pull ensures that resources are used only when a customer makes an actual demand for the product or service.
-Pull moves the organization from producing for inventory to producing for customers, resulting in inventory cost reductions and reduced muda from making product that the market may not want, now or in the future.
+Pull moves the organization from producing for inventory to producing for customers, resulting in inventory cost reductions and reduced waste from making a product that the market may not want, now or in the future.